What is a planning permit?

 A requirement that the landowner enter into an agreement with the responsible authority may also be included as a permit condition or a planning scheme amendment.
 The agreement, known as a “section 173 agreement”, is registered on the title and binds future owners of the land (ss 173–182).
 These agreements can cover issues that are not technically regarded in the law as related to the permitted development.

-The VCAT decision of Bass Coast SC v Tew (Red Dot) VCAT 658, notes that ending a section 173 agreement requires the consent of all people who are bound by any covenant to the agreement.
+In Bass Coast SC v Tew (Red Dot) VCAT 658, VCAT notes that ending a section 173 agreement requires the consent of all people who are bound by any covenant to the agreement.

 The Minister for Planning (“minister”) can intervene at various stages of the decision-making process about planning permits, planning schemes and appeals about planning permits.
 The minister can “call in” a planning permit decision (i.e. make the decision themself) if they believe that the application raises a major policy issue or the decision has been unreasonably delayed (s 97B PE Act).